jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge5.md

 ## Challenge 05 - Success Criteria

-1. Use the Excel spreadsheet, import the latest Landing Zone checklist, and explore the contents of the file.
+1. Use the Excel spreadsheet, import the latest Azure Landing Zone checklist, and explore the contents of the file.
 2. Review all checklist items with a "high" severity.
+3. Use the provided workbooks to dynamically verify whether the resources in your subsciption(s) are compliant with the checklist recommendations.

 ---